OlivierLD/raspberry-coffee/SunFlower/README.md

 Heading and Position can be dynamically provided (in case the device is moving, in a car, a boat, etc) to the class named `orientation.SunFlower`.

-Originally, I had attached an LSM303 (magnetometer and accelerometer), but it was too close to the servos.
-Those guys are electro-magnets, this was driving the LSM303 crazy...
+Originally, I had attached an `LSM303` (magnetometer and accelerometer), but it was too close to the servos.
+Those guys are electro-magnets, this was driving the `LSM303` crazy...

-Requires resources from other projects:
+Requires resources from other projects, for the celestial calculations:

 Check out this one: https://github.com/OlivierLD/oliv-soft-project-builder